aledaquino1986/hacker-news/README.md

 ### Goal

-Cloning the the Hacker news site, using the tools obtained from Ui.dev's React course.
+Creating a (soft) Hacker news site clone, using the tools learned from Ui.dev's React course.

 ## Author